-5.3 Social Assessment
+5.2 Social Assessment

-The ESS-3 Tribal (Indigenous) Peoples of the AIIB, suggests that a social assessment shall be undertaken in a culturally appropriate and gender-sensitive manner or by using similar methods for assessing Project impacts.
+The ESS-3 Tribal (Indigenous) Peoples of the AIIB, suggests that a social assessment shall be undertaken in a culturally appropriate and gender-sensitive manner and by using similar methods for assessing Project impacts.
 This social assessment shall gather relevant information on demographic, social, cultural, and economic profile of tribal community.
 Positive as well as adverse social, cultural and economic benefits shall also be assessed in detail.
 As part of the social assessment a Transect Walk will be carried out and relevant information will be gathered using the format developed for this purpose.
-The Format for Recording Transect Walk & Consultations with the Affected Persons is given in Annexure II.
+The Format for Recording Transect Walk & Consultations with the Affected Persons is given in Error!
+Reference source not found..

-5.4 Need for TPP
+5.3 Need for TPP